This guide covers how to implement compositor layers in your Unreal application. For additional information, see Compositor Layers.

 On the same Actor that contains the Stereo Layer, select Add Component, and choose Widget.

 Disable Render in Main Pass for the widget.
-It will be rendered in-scene via the Stereo Layer component.
+The widget will be rendered by the Stereo Layer component instead.

 Add logic like the following Blueprint, which updates the Stereo Layer with the texture of the widget, to your Actor containing the Widget and Stereo Layer components: